jpsarkar/User_Location_Density_Categorization/README.md

 Sample data file contains several fields comma separated.
 We are interested only last two fields which represent latitude and longitude. rest of the fields are simple ignored

 Solution:
-We have applied K-Means machine learning algorithm here.
+I have applied K-Means machine learning algorithm here.
 The program is written in python and executed in Spark platform.
 Therefore, several required Spark libraries are imported.

 Preprocess:
 Data is real life.
 Hence, preprocessing and cleanup are required.
 There are entries where latitude = 0 and longitude = 0.
 However, in practical life it is not real that any customer stays in that kind of location.
 So, those entries are cleaned before processing.